 The variable colPb specifies the luma prediction block covering the location given by ( xRL, yRL ) inside the reference layer picture specified by rlPic.
 The 16 x 16 coding block with top-left luma location ( xP, yP ) relative to the top-left luma sample of the resampled picture is set associated with the slice containing the prediction block colPb inside the reference layer picture specified by rlPic.

 [Ed.
-(YY & JC): This modification results in that, the picture order count (POC) information of reference picture list, which contains in 16x16 block level, from block level to slice level information by mapping each 16x16 block to a slice in reference layer picture.
-The benefit of this change is better fit to the HEVC v1 spec in temporal motion vector prediction process, so that the process can be called with the proper inputs. could arise when the reference layer picture is coded using 2 or more slices, and when some of these slices have different slice type and/or different reference picture lists ]
+(JC): This modification results in that, the picture order count (POC) information of reference picture list, which contains in 16x16 block level, from block level to slice level information by mapping each 16x16 block to a slice in reference layer picture.
+The benefit of this change is better fit to the HEVC v1 spec in temporal motion vector prediction process, so that the process can be called with the proper inputs. ]

+[Ed.
+(YY): Problem could arise when the reference layer picture is coded using 2 or more slices, and when some of these slices have different slice type and/or different reference picture listsfrom others. ]